sllurp/sllurp/README.md

 Speedway readers (and probably still other readers), and to provide a simple callback-based API to clients.

+These readers are known to work well with sllurp, but it should be adaptable with not much effort to other LLRP-compatible readers:

+ * Impinj Speedway (R1000)
+ * Impinj Speedway Revolution (R220, R420)

+File an issue on this GitHub project if you would like help getting another kind of reader to work.

 [LLRPyC project]: http://wiki.enneenne.com/index.php/LLRPyC
 [code]: http://sourceforge.net/projects/llrpyc/